Doug Ford: Provincial finances

+While Ford promised a balanced budget in 2018, the Ontario debt has increased by $86 billion since he took office, as of December 2024.
+This is an increase much greater than his predecessor's, whose budget Ford criticized.
+At the same time, Ontario's high income taxes have been called 'uncompetitive' by critics, with some also highlighting unnecessary spending by the government.

-Liquor pricing
+Liquor

+Ford attempted to reform alcohol sales through the liberalization of liquor.
 Ford campaigned on "buck-a-beer" and reduced the minimum price of beer from $1.25 to $1.
 The program saw low adoption by breweries and resellers.
 As a result of lowering the price floor, a regulation that capped annual increases in pricing that was tied to the Consumer Price Index (CPI) was also eliminated and is projected to result in increased prices overall.
+Ford negotiated an agreement with The Beer Store that accelerated the date on which convenience stores could sell liquor, at an estimated cost of $612 million.